yairgil/Docker-Provider/prometheus-collector/MAC-3P-Docs/ConfigureRules.md

 1. Use the templates below as a JSON file that describes how to create the rule group.
 2. Deploy the template using any deployment method, such as Azure CLI, Azure Powershell, or ARM Rest APIs.

+### Limiting rules to a specific cluster

+As an option, you can limit the rules in a rule group to query data originating from a specific cluster, using  the rule group **clusterName** property.
+As a best practice, it is recommended to limit rules to a single cluster if your MAC contains a large scale of data from multiple clusters, and there is a concern that running a single set of rules on all the data may cause performance or throttling issues.
+Using the clusterName property, you can create multiple rule groups, each configured with the same rules, limiting each group to cover a different cluster.

+Notes:
+* The clusterName value must be identical to the **cluster** label that is added to the metrics from a specific cluster during data collection.
+* If clusterName is not specified for a specific rule group, the rules in the group will query all the data in the MAC (from all clusters).

 ### Template example for a Prometheus rule group

 To create a Prometheus rule group using a Resource Manager template, you create a resource of type Microsoft.AlertsManagement/prometheusRuleGroups and fill in all related properties.
 Azure Resource Manager template for a Prometheus rule group configures the group, and one or more alert rules and/or recording rules within the group.
 Note that alert rules and recording rules are executed in the order they appear within a group.
 Below is a sample template that creates a Prometheus rule group, including one recording rule and one alert rule.